 The proposed amendments to Senate Bill No. 2093 aim to modify the income tax deduction for retired law enforcement personnel benefits in North Dakota.
 The bill amends subdivision u of subsection 2 of section 57-38-30.3 of the North Dakota Century Code by redefining who qualifies for the deduction.
-The previous language that specified the taxpayer must have served a combined total of at least twenty years as a peace officer or have medically retired has been deleted.
-Instead, the bill introduces the term "qualified retired peace officer," which includes those who have served the required time or have medically retired due to a permanent disability.
-Additionally, the bill expands the definition of benefits to include those paid to the surviving spouse of a deceased qualified retired peace officer.
+The previous language that limited the deduction to taxpayers who served a combined total of at least twenty years as peace officers or who medically retired has been deleted.
+Instead, the bill introduces a broader definition of "qualified retired peace officer," which now includes retired law enforcement personnel benefits paid to the surviving spouse of a deceased qualified retired peace officer.

 Statutes affected: